jatindhasmana/Project_App_MERN/README.md

 ## Setup Environment Variables:

 - Create a `.env` file in both the `backend` directory.
-- Copy the contents of the `.env.example` (given below) file to your `.env` file and fill in your specific values that you will get after creating an account on MongoDB Atlas.
+- Copy the contents of the `.env.example` (given below) file to your `.env` file and fill in your specific values that you will get after creating an account on Cloudinary.

    ```bash
    CLOUD_NAME=